naasking/Dynamics.NET/README.md

 which will work without code generation, or via a LINQ expression interface which will compile to efficient inline code.

-Here's a class that traverses any object and sums any integers it finds, using the delegate backend:
+Here's a class that traverses any object and sums any integers it finds using the delegate backend:

     public sealed class Ref<T>